ishibaki/ishibaki.github.io/_pages/research-interest.md

 # Left-right asymmetric morphogenesis

-- I am elucidating mechanism by which the cell chirality emerges left-right asymmetric morphogenesis at the multi-cellular level.
+- I am elucidating mechanism by which the cell chirality emerges left-right asymmetric morphogenesis at the multi-cellular level by using cultured cell.
 - I had studied about LR-asymmetric development by using *Drosphila* embryo.

 ![Left-right asymmetry in *Drosophila*](../images/fig2.png)